ARIZONA HOUSING ALLIANCE

 Analysis of home prices, rents, wages, population, and employment across Arizona.

-The Joint Center for Housing Studies of Harvard University releases the State of Nation's Housing 2009 Report.
+The Joint Center for Housing Studies of Harvard University releases the State of the Nation's Housing 2012.

 Check out the Center for Housing Policy Fact Sheets.